oyms/MockDependencyInjection/README.md

     - [ ] For concrete instances
     - [ ] For nearest fit to a parameter
 - [ ] A NSubstitute implementation
+- [ ] Include a service provider/DI container
+- [ ] Verify that all setups are a part of the constructor
+- [ ] Select the best matching constructor